georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 export class CoreModule {}
 {% endhighlight %}

-As we saw before, `CoreModule` is imported into `AppModule` so that all of its providers are added to app's root injector.
+`CoreModule` is imported into `AppModule` so that all of its providers are added to app's root injector.

 ### 2.3 Feature modules